GoogleCloudPlatform/functions-framework-dotnet/README.md

-If you are experimenting with Cloud Events and don't yet have a payload data model you wish to commit to, or you want your function to be able to handle *any* CloudEvent, you can implement the non-generic `ICloudEventFunction` interface.
+If you are experimenting with Cloud Events and don't yet have a payload data model you wish to commit to, or you want your function to be able to handle *any* Cloud Event, you can implement the non-generic `ICloudEventFunction` interface.
 Your function's method will then just be passed a `CloudEvent`, with no separate data object.